 Age is but a number

-They later find themselves unhappy and of the opinion that they have gone too far to turn around and start over.
-However, the truth is that it is never too late to follow your ambitions.
+Eventually, they find themselves unhappy, feeling trapped and believing it's too late to turn back and start over.
+However, the truth is that it's never too late to pursue your ambitions.

-At age 28, J K Rowling was a struggling single parent living on welfare.
-Two years later she finished the first manuscript of Harry Potter, and today is renowned as one of the most gifted authors of our age.
+J.K.
+Rowling, at the age of 28, was a struggling single parent surviving on welfare.
+Just two years later, she completed the first manuscript of Harry Potter, ultimately becoming one of the most gifted authors of our time.

-Morgan Freeman, arguably one of the most recognisable voices of modern times and a critically acclaimed actor, landed his first major movie role at the age of 52.
+Morgan Freeman, renowned for his unmistakable voice and critically acclaimed acting, landed his first major movie role at the age of 52.

-In the wise words of Mark Twain: “Age is an issue of mind over matter.
-If you don’t mind, it doesn’t matter.”
+As Mark Twain wisely said, "Age is an issue of mind over matter.
+If you don't mind, it doesn't matter."

-So kick off those invisible shackles and follow your ambitions, for it is you and you alone who can define your limitations.
+So cast off those invisible shackles and pursue your ambitions fearlessly.
+You alone have the authority to define your limitations.

 Match my CV